RoryLi98/Unmanned-Boat-Online-Verification-System/README.md

 This is a beta version with many bugs.
 Feel free to commit and contribute.

+## Acknowledgement
 This project is kinda borrowed from [Wheeled-robot-path-planning-algorithm](https://github.com/Friedrich-M/Wheeled-robot-path-planning-algorithm).
-Thanks.
+We sincerely thank the authors for open-sourcing!